-NORTHERN CIRCUIT - quiet route accessed via Lemosho Route - heading clockwise around Kilimanjaro with great views over Kenya and remote camp sites.
+NORTHERN CIRCUIT - follow in the footsteps of Comic Relief on this quiet route accessed via Lemosho Route - heading clockwise around Kilimanjaro with great views over Kenya and remote camp sites.
 Joins Rongai Route at Gilman's Point - done over 8 days.

 SHIRA ROUTE - also heads to Kilimanjaro from the West and joins the Lemosho / Machame Routes on the Shira Plateau.
-Not used that much - as the Lemosho Route is better.
+Not used that much - as the Lemosho Route is a better Kilimanjaro experience.

 RONGAI ROUTE - Starts in the North East near the Kenya boarder.
-Quieter with more wildlife and shorter trekking distances on the first few days.
-Normally done over 6 or 7 days with camping - via Kibo High Camp and Gillmans Point - and then around to join other routes at Stella Point on the way to the summit.
+Quieter with more wildlife and shorter trekking distances on the first few days of the Kilimanjaro climb.
+Normally done over 6 or 7 days with camping - via Kibo High Camp and Gillmans Point - and then around to join other routes at Stella Point on the way to the summit of Kilimanjaro.